 Spelling variations of this family name include: Cortés, Cortes, Cortesía, Cortesia, Cortez and many more.

 Early Notables of the Cortes family (pre 1700)

 Another 43 words (3 lines of text) are included under the topic Early Cortes Notables in all our PDF Extended History products and printed products wherever possible.

-- Alonso Cortés, who emigrated to America in 1513
+- Alonso Cortés, who immigrated to America in 1513

-- Pedro Cortés, came to New Spain in 1535
+- Pedro Cortés, who settled in New Spain in 1535

 - Alonso Cortés, traveled to Hispaniola in 1537